bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 one data type and each row contains a set of values of that data type.
-The data frame is the most common way of storing data in R. ([Under the hood](https://en.wiktionary.org/wiki/under_the_hood), data frames are a list of equal legnth vectors – each element of the list can be thought of as a column and the length of each element of the list is its number of rows.)
+The data frame is the most common way of storing data in R. ([Under the hood](https://en.wiktionary.org/wiki/under_the_hood), data frames are a list of equal length vectors – each element of the list can be thought of as a column and the length of each element of the list is its number of rows.)
 Data frames have the following characteristics: